 Here are our five predictions for the most important healthcare trends in 2016.

-Thanks to Cloud technology, healthcare professionals can securely store and access patient information and update charts using Electronic Health Records (EHR).
+Thanks to Cloud technology, healthcare professionals can securely store and access patient information and update charts using Electronic Health Records (EHR) or Electronic Medical Records (EMR) just like a Plastic Surgery EMR.
 In 2014, 83 percent of healthcare organizations were already using Cloud technology for some of their processes, and that number is expected to continue growing through 2016 to improve patient care.
 Cloud storage creates a better experience for both patient and doctor by making patient charts immediately accessible to healthcare professionals around the world and helping to prevent mistakes from incomplete charts.

 If your healthcare company decides to implement or expand Cloud-based patient care this year, do your research to ensure you are following all the strict HIPAA guidelines that go along with the switch and avoid bad doctors.